EJOLTs Publishing Standards Checklist

 |

-Editable tables for use in each of these three stages can be downloaded from the following links:
+The full review rubrics can be downloaded from the following links: